juancmandev/website-2.0/src/posts/first-post.md

 date: '2022-03-2'
 tags: ['Next.js', 'React.js']
 featuredImage: '/metroid_dread.jpg'
+featuredImageCaption: 'This is the banner image of this post'
 ---

 "Cloud computing" plays a vital role in the creation of software products and services.
 It's also one of the most highly sought-after skills in the tech industry.